Brunel English Language Test (BrunELT)

 Met entry requirements

 If you have already applied to Brunel (or LIBT) and your BrunELT results meet the required level for your course, we will inform you of this and update your records to show you have met the English condition.
-If you have reached the required English level for your course, you still have the oppurtunity to attend the 3 week Pre-sessional course to further develop your English skills before you start your academic course.
+If you have reached the required English level for your course, you still have the opportunity to attend the 3 week Pre-sessional course to further develop your English skills before you start your academic course.

 Fallen below the entry requirements